-In this tutorial we will show you how to install and configuration of GNOME Desktop on Debian 8 server.
-By default, Debian 8 server installed as minimal without any Graphical Desktop support.
-Installing GNOME Desktop on CentOS is faily straightforward.
-Most CentOS servers are run on CLI (Command-Line Interface) mode.
-But in some cases, one may need to have a desktop to install some applications with GUI (Grapich User Interface) mode.
+In this tutorial, we will show you how to install and configure GNOME Desktop on Debian 8.
+By default, Debian 8 server was installed as minimal without any Graphical Desktop support.
+Installing GNOME Desktop on Debian is fairly straightforward.
+Most Debian servers are run on CLI (Command-Line Interface) mode.
+But in some cases, one may need to have a desktop to install some applications with GUI (Graphic User Interface) mode.
 In this case, we will use GNOME, the most popular user-friendly desktop for any UNIX-based system.

 Install GNOME Desktop on Debian 8

 Step 1.
-Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal:
+Before we install any software, it’s important to make sure your system is up to date by running the following

 Once this is done.
 The next step is to be sure that

 Step 2.
 Installing GNOME Desktop.

 Install Gnome GUI by issuing the following command: